LeiWangR/uDTW/README.md

 The implementation is based on pytorch implementation of soft-DTW (sDTW).

-Note that we have solved the issues of using the bandwitdh argument in pytorch version of sDTW for specifying the Sakoe-Chiba bandwidth for pruning.
+Note that we have solved the issues of using the bandwitdh argument in pytorch version of sDTW for specifying the Sakoe-Chiba bandwidth for pruning (code attached as `sDTW.py`).

 ## 2. Setup